blbadger/blbadger.github.io/vision-transformers.md

 ![vision transformer representations]({{https://blbadger.github.io}}/neural_networks/vitl16_no_residuals_or_mlp.png)

 This is not particularly surprising for a number of reasons, first and foremost because the transformations present in the self-attention layer (more specifically the multi-head attention layer) are together non-invertible in the general case.
+Recall that the first step of attention (after forming $q, k, v$ vectors) is to compute the dot product of $q, k$ vectors.
+The dot product, like any inner product operation, is in general non-invertible.
+For the case of multi-head attention where the weight matricies $W^K, W^Q, W^V$ multiplied to the input $X$ to form $q, k, v$ are non-square, this projection operation is also non-invertible.
+In the standard implementation of self-attention, the embedding dimension is split among the heads such that each $q, k, v$ has dimension $d=e_X/n$ where $e_X$ is the input embedding dimension and $n$ is the number of attention heads.
+None of these weight matricies are typically square for this reason.

 With residual connections included and assuming constraints on the self-attention transformation's Lipschitz constants as observed by [Zha and colleages](https://arxiv.org/pdf/2106.09003.pdf).
-That said, it is apparent from the experiments above that the vision transformer's attention modules are indeed approximately invertible without modification if residuals are allowed.
+That said, it is apparent from the experiments above that the vision transformer's attention modules are indeed approximately invertible without modification if residuals are allowed (especially if Layer Norms are removed).

 If our gradient descent procedure on the input is effective, the following is expected to be true: